<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 Getting serious for a moment

 I acted as co-director, DP, fight choreographer, co-editor and sound designer.
 While I jest about the film now, at the time we worked damned hard at it with incredibly limited resources.
 We took that XM1 with the really limited anamorphic lens and pretty much infinite DOF and decided that the ‘cinematic’ aspect would be drawn from the camera movement.
 Subtle glides, jibs, and sometimes almost imperceptible push ins.
 I also tried to allow the action to happen within the frame, keeping things quite wide for much of the time.
-There was nothing we could really do about the horrendous softness or limited DR, but we could only work with what we had.
+There was nothing we could really do about the horrendous image softness or limited dynamic range, but we could only work with what we had.
 So we were forced to discover ways to make such a camera work.

-We filmed in all sorts of places, from Steve’s house, which we converted into a grungy flat/apartment (much to the joy of his other half), deserted alleyways, and a scrapyard we used for the climactic end battle, allowing us carte blanche to smash up anything we wanted!
+We filmed in all sorts of places, from Steve’s house, which we converted into a grungy flat/apartment (much to the joy of his other half...), deserted alleyways, and a scrapyard we used for the climactic end battle, allowing us carte blanche to smash up anything we wanted!
 There was just the small matter of dealing with the location owner, Scrapyard Rick as we called him.
-A self proclaimed advisor to the SAS despite his rather, ahem, sizeable frame and alarming penchant for pulling out huge quantities of ear wax using his pencil.
-Rick was also possibly not best pleased when our lead actor didn’t get the memo not to flush the toilet on the site due to a blocked septic tank, causing a bit of a spillage.
+A self proclaimed advisor to the SAS despite his rather, ahem, sizeable frame and alarming penchant for pulling out huge quantities of ear wax using a pencil.
+Rick was also possibly not best pleased when our lead actor didn’t get the memo not to flush the toilet on the site due to a blocked septic tank, thus causing a bit of a spillage.
 But I digress.

-That said, we made good use of the location, using our stunt team to perform all sorts of flips and falls as the battle againstcountless balaclava wearing henchmen was brought to fruition.
+That said, we made good use of the location, using our stunt team to perform all sorts of flips and falls as the battle against countless balaclava wearing henchmen was brought to fruition.
 The location was incredibly dirty and cold, but we were left alone to get on with things.
 It was a micro-budget filmmakers dream.

 Silencer BTS 2.jpg